Stimulus update: Can I claim $50 off my internet bill? Here’s how to check

 According to the Federal Communications Commission, tens of millions of Americans should be eligible—but the funds could run out in as little as a few months.

-See the full eligibility criteria here.
+See the full criteria here.